 About this course:A practical workshop in creating a look and executing a vision through cinematography by using the key tools that are available to the director of photography.
-You use professional-level lighting instruments (conventional and unconventional), filters, and gels to create your own images on motion picture film stock or digital video.
-You work in groups during the workshop sessions, and the film images are reviewed and critiqued in class.
-The course covers a variety of lighting situations (including exterior and interior lighting) through lectures, lighting demonstrations, and specific assignments, including problems often encountered in film and television production.
-Instruction also includes a review of color theory as it applies to lighting sessions.
+Remote instruction will be applied through project work that challenges you through practical application.
+The course covers a variety of lighting situations (including exterior and interior lighting) through lectures and discussion, lighting demonstrations, and specific assignments, including problems often encountered in film and television production.
+Instruction also includes a review of color and exposure theory for advanced application in cinematic lighting.

 Summer 2020 Schedule

 Hybrid courses have both regular remote meeting times and online instruction.
 Click “See Details” for more information.

 Enrollment limited; early enrollment advised.
 Internet access required.
 Materials required.

 This course will consist of live lectures and discussion on Zoom as well as significant time spent on practical application through guided projects done on your own time.
 A camera and light meter are required for this course, but additional gear is strongly recommended in order to get the full value of the course.

 - Video camera or DSLR / Mirrorless camera with video capabilities - full manual control over iris, shutter speed, ISO, and white balance; at least Micro Four Thirds size sensor